ALM-Rangers/Extracting-effective-permissions-from-TFS/Doc/Extracting effective permissions whitepaper.md

 The command line parameters are simple:

 -   **--collection**=\<URL of the collection\>\
-    Specify the collection URL, similar to using the tf.exe tool, for example: http://yourservername:8080/tfs/yourcollection
+    Specify the collection URL, similar to using the tf.exe tool, for example: http://yourservername:8080/tfs/yourcollection or https://youraccount.visualstudio.com

 -   **--users**=\<username 1\> \<username 2\>\
     Username format can be “domain\\account” for TFS Server or email for VSTS account